 17. “Putrescible Waste” - solid waste containing matter capable of being decomposed by microorganisms and of such a character and proportion as to cause obnoxious odors and to be capable of attracting or providing food for birds or animals.

-18. “Recyclable Materials” – materials such as office paper, newsprint, glass, bottles, jars, aluminum cans, tin cans, recyclable plastics and household-type batteries, or other materials designated for separate collection by the City Council.
+18. “Recyclable Materials” – materials such as office paper, cardboard, newsprint, glass, bottles, jars, aluminum cans, tin cans, recyclable plastics, or other materials designated for separate collection by the City Council.

-19. “Refuse” - includes all drained organic material resulting from the preparation of food and spoiled or decayed food from any source, contaminated bottles, cans, glassware, paper or paper products, crockery, rags, discarded clothing, and other waste products, except human waste, compost materials, or waste resulting from building construction or demolition, except for recyclable material as designated by the City Council or marketable material.
+19. “Refuse” - includes all drained organic material resulting from the preparation of food and spoiled or decayed food from any source, contaminated bottles, cans, glassware, paper or paper products, crockery, rags, discarded clothing, and other waste products, except human waste, compost materials, or waste resulting from building construction or demolition, except for designated recyclable materials.

 20. “Residential Dwelling” - any single building consisting of one through four dwelling units with individual kitchen facilities for each.